 A/N: This is a sequel to “The League of Extraordinary Women”.
 It will make a lot more sense if you read that first.
-Also, this chapter is a follow-up to the first chapter in this story and the previous chapter, so go back and read those if you haven’t done so.
+Also, this chapter is a follow-up to the first and previous chapters in this story, so go back and read them if you haven’t done so.

 Disclaimer: None of these characters belong to me.
 If you want details on ownership and all that jazz, you’ll want to read the appropriate intros in “The League of Extraordinary Women”.

 Rupert Giles gunned his motorcycle and shot forward recklessly, pulling well ahead of the vehicles off to his right.
 He needed enough lead time to cut over and intercept them.
 He had to dodge a couple people walking down the alley, but he was better with motorcycles than most people expected.

 He just wanted enough lead time that he could cut over and then slice in behind the lead vehicle.
 He planned on trying a no-hands sprint across the street into the alleyway on the other side, so he could use the machine pistol in his left hand to take out the first driver, and maybe use the Walther in his right hand to drop both motorcyclists.
 He doubted he’d be able to manage that kind of aim, but at a minimum he ought to be able to introduce a great deal of confusion, and hopefully induce a crash.
 A multi-vehicle pile-up that would abort the pursuit would be excellent.
 Unlikely, but excellent.

 He thought he was far enough ahead of the convoy, so he cut to his right at the intersection and gunned it.
 And, to his astonishment, there was the perfect set-up for him.
 On the right side of the alley was a ramp leading up to a small wooden landing without a railing.
 He gave it even more gas and headed for the ramp.